-STACY BREWSTER is a writer, editor, workshop facilitator and creative supervisor.
-His short stories, flash fiction and poetry have appeared most recently in New South, Callisto: A Queer Literary Journal, The Gay & Lesbian Review Worldwide, The Madison Review and elsewhere.
-He is currently at work on a television series.
+STACY BREWSTER is a queer writer, editor, and workshop facilitator.
+His short fiction and poetry have been featured in Buckman Journal, New South, The Gay & Lesbian Review Worldwide, and The Madison Review, among other journals and magazines.

-Stacy is the principal behind LAUNCH CREATIVE NW which he started in 2016 to provide creative supervision to writers of all backgrounds and abilities, helping them expand their creative practice, edit and complete projects, and share their work.
+Since 2015, he has used assistive dictation software to help him write and manage chronic pain and neuropathy in his arms.
+This disability inspired his work to found LAUNCH CREATIVE NW in 2016 to provide creative supervision to writers of all backgrounds and abilities, helping them expand their creative practice, edit and complete projects, and share their work.

-Since 2008 Stacy has run writing workshops for WRITE AROUND PORTLAND, a non-profit that provides free 10-week workshops for those who would not otherwise have access to writing in community with others due to income, disability or other barriers.
-He is also a speaker, contributor and workshop trainer with the NORTHWEST NARRATIVE MEDICINE COLLABORATIVE based out of Oregon Health & Science University and the co-founder of the FULL FRONTAL WRITING COLLECTIVE, a community of poets and writers in Portland, Oregon that meets weekly for prompt-based writing and critique.
+Since 2008, he has run writing workshops for Write Around Portland, a nonprofit that provides free 10-week workshops for those who would otherwise not have access to writing in community with others due to income, disability, or other barriers.
+More recently, he was a featured speaker, workshop trainer, and event organizer with the NW Narrative Medicine Collaborative based at Oregon Health & Science University discussing the intersection of creative practice and disability.

-He lives in a simple farmhouse built from old-growth Oregon timber, trying not to mind the ghosts in the basement where he writes with an industrial space heater and a small therapy lamp.
+Stacy lives with his husband and dog in a simple farmhouse built from old-growth Oregon timber, trying not to mind the ghosts in the basement where he writes with an industrial space heater and a small therapy lamp.